chenchenzi/chenzixu/content/resources/forcedalignment/_index.md

 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.
-reading_time: true
+reading_time: true # does not work here?
-share: true
+share: true # does not work here?
-profile: true
+profile: true # does not work here?
-editable: true
+editable: true # does not work here?

 # Add menu entry to sidebar.
 # - name: Declare this menu item as a parent with ID `name`.